- Applying to study

 It may be a few days before you receive notification of the outcome of your application as we usually have a large number of applications to re-assess.
 We understand the urgency of re-enrolling after results release so we will let you know as soon as possible.

-Why can't I enrol in units in my new course?
+Why can't I register in subjects in my new program?

-You can only enrol in your new course after you receive your confirmation email.
-Once you have received your confirmation email, complete the enrolment steps for your new course in MySR and you will be able to add units.
+You can only enrol in your new program after you receive your confirmation email.
+Once you have received your confirmation email, complete the enrolment steps for your new program in MySR and you will be able to register in subjects.

 Can I defer my offer?